 -- susie margaret

-PS2 -- i am not a medical person; i welcome, solicit, and indeed beg for correction, amendment, or replacement of any inaccuracies in this post.View Thread
+PS -- i welcome, solicit, and indeed beg for correction, amendment, or replacement of any of my conclusions in this post from someone more knowledgeable about psych med half-life and withdrawal.View Thread

 what good is gold, or silver too, if your heart's not good and true -- hank williams, sr.